GrimReaperSam/GrimReaperSam.github.io/_projects/cini.md

 The **[Giorgio Cini Foundation](http://www.cini.it/en/foundation)** is a non-profit cultural instituation located in Venice, Italy.
 It aims to create a cultural center in the Island of San Giorgio Maggiore.
-As part of this goal, I worked on a semester project at EPFL (**[DHLAB](http://dhlab.epfl.ch)**) to automate the digitiation of a large dataset of painting photos.
+As part of this goal, I worked on a semester project at EPFL (**[DHLAB](http://dhlab.epfl.ch)**) to automate the digitization of a large dataset of painting photos.
-The scans, front and back shown below, need be processed and then associated with their paintings and textual description.
+The scans, front and back, need to be processed and then associated with their paintings and textual description.
 The final pipeline takes as input the front and back scans, and returns the bounding boxes of the painting, the text area and the barcode.
 It also recognizes each text section individually as well as their textual information using OCR.